divolte/divolte-collector/docs/configuration.rst

 Configuration reference
 =======================
 The following sections and settings are available in the divolte-collector.conf file.
-Nota that in this documentation the path notation for configuration options is used (e.g. divolte.server), but in examples the path and nested notation is used interchangeably.
+Note that in this documentation the path notation for configuration options is used (e.g. divolte.server), but in examples the path and nested notation is used interchangeably.

 divolte.server
 --------------